raphischer/metaqure/README.md

 **!
 BEING SUSTAINABLE IS A COMMUNITY EFFORT !**

-If you are interested in replicating our experiments and making these results available, feel free to get in touch - we will gladly include them and highlight you as contributor!
+If you are interested in replicating our experiments and making these results available, please get in touch - we will gladly include them and highlight you as contributor!

+## Issues and Contribution
+If you experience any issues or want to contribute, feel free to reach out via the contact information in our paper!

 ## Citation
 If you appreciate our work and code, please cite [our paper](https://link.springer.com/chapter/10.1007/978-3-031-70368-3_13) as given by Springer: